-Barnaby sat down next to the base of a large pine tree and cleared a place with his hand for Victoria to sit down.
+Levi sat next to the base of a large pine tree and cleared a place with his hand for Victoria to sit.

-Barnaby pulled out his Bible and flipped through the soggy pages.
-They were clumped together and difficult to separate.
+Levi pulled out his Bible and tried to separate the soggy pages.

 “It’s a Bible.
 Did your mom and dad ever bring one of these to church?”

 Victoria nodded.
-“We didn’t go a whole lot though because the walk was far and dad didn’t like walking through the woods early in the morning.”
+“We didn’t go a whole lot though because the walk was far and father didn’t like walking through the woods early in the morning.”